Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Rationality of cubics in C42 via congruences of 8-secant twisted cubics

-The new description of the general cubic fourfolds in $\mathcal C_{42}$ as those containing a general $S_{42}\in\mathcal S_{42}$ allows us to deduce the rationality of a general element of $\mathcal C_{42}$ and then, by applying \cite[Theorem 1]{KontsevichTschinkelInventiones}, of all cubics in $\mathcal C_{42}$.
-Moreover, we shall also put in evidence, via the trisecant flop, the birational connection between such a cubic fourfold and its associated K3 surface of genus 22 and degree~42.
+The new description of the general cubic fourfolds in $\mathcal C_{42}$ as those containing a general $[S_{42}]\in\mathcal S_{42}$ allows us to deduce the rationality of a general element of $\mathcal C_{42}$ and then, by applying \cite[Theorem 1]{KontsevichTschinkelInventiones}, of all cubics in $\mathcal C_{42}$.
+In the next subsection we shall also put in evidence, via the trisecant flop, the birational connection between a general pair $(X,S_{42})$ with $S_{42}\subset X$ and its associated K3 surface of degree 42 and of genus 22.

-\begin{thm} A surface $S_{42}\subset\p^5$ of degree 9 and genus 2 with five nodes admits a congruence of 8-secant twisted cubics, which are fibers of the map $\mu:\p^5\map W\subset\p^7$ given by the linear system of hypersurfaces of degree 8 having points of multiplicity three along $S_{42}$.
-The variety $W\subset\p^7$ is a smooth 4-dimensional linear section of $\mathbb G(1,4)\subset\p^9$ and the restriction of $\mu$ to a general cubic fourfold through $S_{42}$ is a birational map onto $W$.

-A general $[X]\in\mathcal C_{42}$ is birational to $W$ via a trisecant flop and the contraction determined by the above congruence.
-The inverse map $\mu\inv$ is given by the restriction to $W$ of a linear system of hypersurfaces of degree 8 having points of multiplicity 3 along a smooth non minimal K3 surface $U\subset W\subset\p^7$ of degree 21 and genus 18, whose ideal is generated by five quadratic equations (defining $W\supset U$) and by eight cubic forms.